Workflow overview

 What the analysis evaluates

-The analysis starts with the full picture of the current account and the constraints the transition must satisfy.
+The tax-aware concentrated position analysis workflow starts with the full picture of the current account and the constraints the transition must satisfy.

 Portfolio inputs